American Forensic Association National Speech Tournament: District qualification

 Note: Schools may enter a petitioning process if they wish to be placed in a different district.

-The respective district committees determine when the district qualifying tournament will be, specifically, but it must take place after January 15 and before the third weekend of March.
+Each AFA-NST district holds two district qualifying tournaments each academic year, one in the Fall semester and one in the Spring semester.
+The respective district committees determine when the district qualifying tournaments will be, specifically, but Fall district qualifying tournaments must take place after October 1st and no later than December 15th, and Spring district qualifying tournaments must take place after January 15 and before the third weekend of March.
 Events that have already been qualified through the at-large process are ineligible for competition at the district qualifying tournaments.
-A student qualifies an event for the AFA-NST when they place in the top 10% of that event, rounding up. (e.g. 20 competitors: top 2; 21 competitors: top 3) If an individual has two legs coming into the district qualifier and finishes at a placing sufficient for their third leg, then that event is qualified at-large, and everyone who placed below said individual is moved up one spot, allowing them to potentially qualify.
+A student qualifies an event for the AFA-NST when they place among the top 3 competitors of that event.
+If an individual has two legs coming into the district qualifier and finishes at a placing sufficient for their second leg, then that event is qualified at-large, and everyone who placed below said individual is moved up one spot, allowing them to potentially qualify.